RuseCruize/Portfolio/cs1575/homework1/readme.txt

-This is an arraylist implentation, I wrote all of fishbomb.cpp
+This is a dynamically allocated memory assignment.
+I wrote fishbomb.cpp and it contains no memory leaks.